-Scan the QR code for more guidance and resources from NEA, or go to nea.org/SSFAQ.
+Scan the OR code for more guidance and resources from NEA, or go to nea.org/SSFAQ.

-26 May 2025 May 2025 May 2025 27
+26 May 2025 May 2025 27 PHOTO: COURTESY OF JUDITH GENONE

 NEA-RETIRED

 MORE LIVES CHANGED

 etired members across the country have shared with NEA how the Social Security Fairness Act will transform their lives:

 David Beane, Maine

 "If GPO and WEP hadn't been repealed, I wouldn't be able to retire.
 I lost my wife to cancer in 2013 and subsequently lost my home of 18 years, as we put every penny we had into her treatment.
 I've been rebuilding my life since then.
 I'm thankful for the work of NEA and our allied public sector unions."

 A \$44,000 Surprise!

 bank account to see if I had

+Verizon bill-that's how I've

+been living the last couple of

 enough money to pay my

-"On March 5, I checked my
+"On March 5.
+I checked my

-Marci Morrison, Arizona "I worked in Arizona public schools for 10 years. in addition to many jobs where I paid into Social Security. ...
-But my benefits were severely diminished just because I also spent 25 years as a school social worker in Illinois, a GPO and WEP state.
-"When my husband passed away a year ago, I wasn't eligible for any Social Security benefits.
+just because I also spent 25 years as a school social worker in Illinois, a GPO and WEP state.
+"When my husband

+passed away a year ago, I wasn't eligible for any Social Security benefits.
 Now I can receive the benefits we both earned.
-Thanks so much for a brighter future!"
-Antoinette Smith, Georgia "This possibly means that I can finally stop working to add to my income.
-It also means that I Debra Sheehan.
-Verizon bill-that's how I've California been living the last couple of years, hopscotching between bills.
+Thanks so much for a

+Antoinette Smith, Georgia

+that I can finally stop working to add to my income.
+It also means that I

+brighter future!"

+Marci Morrison,

+"I worked in Arizona

+public schools for 10 years.

+Security. ...
+But my benefits

+were severely diminished

+in addition to many jobs where I paid into Social

+Arizona

+"This possibly means

+Debra Sheehan.
+California

+years, hopscotching between bills.
 I was stunned to see a deposit of \$44,000 in my bank account.
 I cried for a while, and then I said, "This can't be real."
 But it is!
 It's my retroactive payment from Social Security for 2024.

 When my husband died 24 years ago, I received survivor benefits based on his career as an engineer.
 But when I retired, in 2016, and started to draw my pension.
 I was no longer eligible to receive survivor benefits, or even the modest Social Security benefits I had earned from jobs I held before becoming a public school teacher in my 40s.
-It was all due to GPO and WEP.
+It was all

+due to GPO and WEP.